ssl-hep/ServiceX_DID/README.md

 Yield the results as you find them - ServiceX will actually start processing the files before your DID lookup is finished using this scheme.
 Fill in `file_size` in bytes and number of events in `file_events` if you know them.

+`info` contains a dict of various info about the request that asked for this DID:
+* `request-id` The request id that has this DID asscoiated.
+For logging.

 In your main script, start off the DID finder with a call similar to:

 ```python